Skip to main content

 Log viewer with search and level filters Use the search box to filter logs:

-• Type any text to filter log lines
+• Type any text to filter log lines in real-time

 • Match count is displayed